OpenAssetIO/OpenAssetIO/README.md

 catalog.
 This catalog is commonly known as an "Asset Management System", and forms a singular source of truth for a project.

-OpenAssetIO provides an abstraction layer that generalises the dialog between a 'host' (eg. a Digital Content Creation application such as Maya&reg; or Nuke) and one of these systems - a 'manager' (eg. ShotGrid, ftrack or other proprietary systems).
+OpenAssetIO provides an abstraction layer that generalizes the dialog between a 'host' (eg. a Digital Content Creation application such as Maya&reg; or Nuke) and one of these systems - a 'manager' (eg. ShotGrid, ftrack or other proprietary systems).